 If your neighbors ignore you and the tree:

 Hopefully this will not be the case, but if it is, you’ll have to take action.
-Write a letter to your neighbors (or the owners of the property) and send it by US mail, or send an email.
-Either way, you need to know that your neighbor has received your communication.
-State your concerns clearly, and ask them to get their tree evaluated by a Certified Arborist.
+Write a letter to your neighbors (or the owners of the property) and send it by US certified mail.
+If you have had email correspondence with your neighbor about this situation, you can email your new letter.
+Either way, you need proof that your neighbor has received your communication.
+State your concerns clearly, and ask them to get their tree evaluated by a Certified Arborist, one who is TRAQ trained.
 Tell them that if the tree falls and injures or kills someone, or damages your property in any way, you will hold them responsible.
 Send a copy to your insurance company, and keep a copy for yourself.
 Take some pictures of the tree for your records.